aefritz/WikiView/README.md

 ## Next Steps

+Right now, the app processes most topic requests (95%) without issue.
+However, every few requests throws a "Nothing to repeat" error in the RegExp search in services.js.
+I am looking into the root of this issue.
+My research right now suggests that there might be improper characters being passed as an argument.

 The next step I would like to take is to integrate a challenge into the app.
 Users might, for example, be taken to a random page and asked to find their way to a target page (say 'existentialism') in a minimum number of steps.